A few words

 About

-‘in-tangible institute’ offers curatorial mentorship, educational programs, strategic advice and industry consultation, towards the nurturing of productive, critical and innovative relationships between curators and their various stakeholders in the arts – such as artists, collectors, writers, teachers, researchers, business entrepreneurs and more – in the interest of building a diverse interdisciplinary ecology for the arts.
+‘in-tangible institute’ offers curatorial mentorship, educational programs, strategic advice and industry consultation, towards the curation of projects that nurture productive, critical and innovative relationships between curators and their various stakeholders in the arts.
+We work with artists, collectors, writers, teachers, researchers, business entrepreneurs and more in the interest of building a diverse interdisciplinary ecology for the arts.

 ‘WHAT WE DO’